rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  it would result in a hard fork, and users could choose which chain to store their wealth.

 For Bitcoin to be true, any attempt at monopolizing mining must fail.
-The adversarial zero sum game must be sustainable and sufficient to destroy centralization of mining.
+The adversarial zero sum game must be sustainable and also sufficient to prevent the centralization of mining.

 > Therefore is the name of it called Babel;
 >